aws-samples/aws-blockchain-node-runners/lib/base/README.md

    > cdk bootstrap aws://ACCOUNT-NUMBER/REGION
    > ```

-5. Deploy Amazon Managed Blockchain (AMB) Access Ethereum node and wait about 35-70 minutes for the node to sync
+5. (Optional) For L1 node you you can set your own URL in `BASE_L1_ENDPOINT` property of `.env` file or use the command below to deploy Amazon Managed Blockchain (AMB) Access Ethereum node.
+It takes about 35-70 minutes for the AMB Access node to sync.

    ```bash
    pwd